QuickDraw: History

 QuickDraw started life as Lisa Graf as part of the Apple Lisa development.
 For the Macintosh it was initially simplified, but then later extended.
 Originally, QuickDraw GrafPorts only supported a bit depth of 1, that is one bit per pixel, or black and white.
 This suited the built-in screen of the early Macintosh, with its fixed size of 512×342 pixels.
 Limited color was supported using a crude planar model, allowing QuickDraw to drive some types of dot-matrix printer that used multi-colored ribbons, but very few applications supported this feature.

-In 1987, the Macintosh II was developed and launched, which was designed as a more conventional three-box design - Computer, monitor and keyboard all separate.
+In 1987, the Macintosh II was launched, which was designed as a more conventional three-box design - Computer, monitor and keyboard all separate.
 Because the monitor was separate, and larger than the original Mac, the video architecture had to necessarily change.
 In addition, the Mac II took the Macintosh from black-and-white to full color.
 Apple also decided at this time to support a seamless desktop spanning multiple monitors, an industry first.
 Thus Color QuickDraw, a significant extension of the original QuickDraw, was created.
+At this time Bill Atkinson was busy with HyperCard, so the Color QuickDraw work was done by Ernie Beernink (then still 23 years old): Apple's Dave Allen also credited Dave Fung.
 The original architecture lacked much provision for expandability, but using a series of hacks, the Apple developers managed to make the addition of color and the new video architecture virtually seamless to both developers and end users.